-A: If you reveal your acts of charity so it is good and if you conceal* them and give them the poor then it is better for you and it (charity) will remit (cancel some) of your sins and Allah is with what you do Well-Acquainted.
+A: If you reveal your acts of charity then that is good and if you conceal* them and give them the poor then it is better for you and He (Allah) will remit (cancel) your sins and Allah is with what you do Well-Acquainted.

 Translation of: Ayah 271, Surat AlBaqarah.
 (2:271)

 * For example at least the donor is kept secret.

 Note: In a summary of a saying of the Prophet Muhammad: Seven (types of the believers) will be placed under the shade of Allah when there is no shade (on Day of Judgment) except Allah's: A just judge, a youth grew up worshipping Allah, two men befriended each other in the love of Allah - they met and departed loving Allah, a man's heart is set on a mosque until he comes back to it, a man remembered Allah alone so his eyes flooded with tears, a man was seduced by a beautiful woman of a high status but he said 'I fear Allah' and a man gave charity and he hid it so his left hand does not know what his right hand spends.
 Source: Tafseer AlQur'an AlAdheem liIbn Kastheer, page.
 455.

 Words: Tubdou = You reveal - You show, Sadaqqat = Acts of charity - Charity (plural), Ni'emma = Good, Tukhfou = Conceal - Yukaffir = Remit - Cancel - Pardon, Sayye'at = Sins - Wrongdoing, Khabeer = Well-Acquinted - All-Expert.

 Q: Why is abstaining from charity considered an act of arrogance and simplistic thought that lacks

 subtlety and penetration?

 A: And when they are told spend from what sustenance Allah has provided you those who disbelieved say to those who believed are we going to feed the one whom if Allah willed He would have fed* - (Allah says) you are certainly only in a manifest staying away (from Allah's Path).

 Translation of: Ayah 47, Surat YaSeen.